axeldotdev/ssk/README.md

 npm run build # npm run dev
 ```

-By default the database is **SQLite** and the session, cache and jobs are stored in it.
+By default the database is **SQLite** and the session, cache and queues are stored in it.
 It allows you to start building your app quickly and focus on the system later.

+Horizon is installed and configure so you can switch your queues to redis very quickly.

 **SSK** is just a wrapper around **Laravel Breeze** who is a wrapper around **Laravel**.
 You have all the power to modify it to suit your need.